MadisonMadi/Staff-Helper/README.md

   - Calibrate reels and poles for better stats and bonuses.
 Higher rarity increases costs and bonus percentage.
 Upgrading in Artisan removes bonus. '/calibrator' (Mariner Rank)

+- /staffhelp contest ➜ Contest Message
+  - Winning a contest top 3 will give you money, location xp, shards and if 5 people participate top 3 has a chance to win a pet and bait package!

 - /staffhelp cosmetics ➜ Cosmetics Message
   - Cosmetics can be bought with credits from '/buy' these are purely cosmetic and will not influence your gameplay.